-When the appropriate conditions exist, this display shows the Electronic Vehicle Information Center (EVIC) messages.
-Refer to "Electronic Vehicle Information Center" of your owners manual for more information.
+When the appropriate conditions exist, this display shows the Driver Information Display (DID) messages.
+Refer to "Driver Information Display (DID)" of your Owner's Manual for more information.

-17. Selectable EVIC Menu
+16. Selectable DID Menu

-This area of the cluster will display the EVIC selectable 4 menu.
-For further information, refer to "Electronic Vehicle Information Center (EVIC) - If Equipped" of your owners manual for more information.
+This area of the cluster will display the DID selectable 4 menu.
+For further information, refer to "Driver Information Display (DID)" section of your Owner's Manual for more information.

-18. Air Bag Warning Light
+17. Air Bag Warning Light

 This light will turn on for four to eight seconds as a bulb check when the ignition switch is first turned to the ON/RUN position.
 If the light is either not on during starting, stays on, or turns on while driving, have the system inspected at an authorized dealer as soon as possible.
-Refer to "Occupant Restraints" in "Things To Know Before Starting Your Vehicle" of your owners manual for further information.
+Refer to "Occupant Restraints" in "Things To Know Before Starting Your Vehicle" of your Owner's Manual for further information.

-19. Vehicle Security Light
+18. Vehicle Security Light